Destiny 2 post-release content: Moments of Triumph

 Similar to the original Destiny, Destiny 2 features a yearly "Moments of Triumph" event, rewarding players for their various achievements from throughout the previous year, while also allowing players to complete certain triumphs before the year's end, along with new rewards.
 Additionally, players can unlock the ability to purchase exclusive event-related items from Bungie's website.
 The first Moments of Triumph in Destiny 2 occurred from July 31 to August 28, 2018.
 It returned during Year 2's Season of Opulence and occurred from July 9 to August 27, 2019.
-The 2020 event occurred during Year 3's Season of Arrivals and began on July 7 and was originally to conclude on September 22, but due to the delay of the Beyond Light expansion, the event was extended until November 10.
-The 2021 event then occurred during Year 4's Season of the Lost as part of Bungie's 30th anniversary event; it began on December 7, 2021, and concluded on February 21, 2022.
-The 2022 event occurred for the entirety of Year 5's Season of the Seraph, which began on December 6, 2022, and ran until the release of the Lightfall expansion on February 28, 2023.
+The Year 3 event occurred during Season of Arrivals and began on July 7 and was originally to conclude on September 22, but due to the delay of the Beyond Light expansion, the event was extended until November 10.
+The Year 4 event then occurred during Season of the Lost as part of Bungie's 30th anniversary event; it began on December 7, 2021, and concluded on February 21, 2022.
+The Year 5 event occurred for the entirety of Season of the Seraph, which began on December 6, 2022, and ran until the release of the Lightfall expansion on February 28, 2023.
+The Year 6 event occurred during the second half of Season of the Wish, which began on February 27 and ran until the release of The Final Shape expansion on June 4, 2024.
+The Year 7 event occurred at the end of Act 1 of Episode: Heresy, which began on March 4 and ended on May 6, 2025.